AUTHOR: BEC OF 'FOR EVERY HEN'

 If you decide to do one or two activities and wish to let the guests in on these plans, don't forget to put this information on the invites too.
 For example, if you're hiring a musician for the day, let guests know when the performance will start so that everyone arrives in plenty of time.

 That being said, it can be fun to surprise guests as well - imagine arriving at a celebration and, surprise, finding live acoustic music in the lounge-room!

-Whether they’re used as ice-breakers or to add a bit of lighthearted fun to the day, having a few Kitchen Tea games up your sleeve is definitely a must!
+Whether they’re used as ice-breakers or to add a bit of light-hearted fun to the day, having a few Kitchen Tea game ideas up your sleeve is definitely a must!

 Create your very own trivia game, based entirely on your best friend!
 To organise, have a chat with your bride-to-be about her fun, weird, interesting and silly quirks (the ones she’s happy to share), and make up questions to go along with her answers.

 At the Kitchen Tea, separate guests into groups and, one by one, make your way through each of your pre-written questions.
 The team who gets the most correct win a prize!

 ★Click here for He Said She Said question inspiration★

 First things first – you need to come up with some super cute couple questions to ask the bride and groom!
 These can be anything from ‘who met the future in-laws first’ to ‘who proposed?’.
 Tailor these to your friends as best you can.
 Print off your questions and head on over to your fave couples house; asking them to fill out their answers.